tienkhoa16/ip/docs/README.md

          Now you have 3 tasks in the list.
          ____________________________________________________________
     ```

+    :bulb: Although other date time formats are accepted, it is recommended
+    for `DATE TIME` to follow `D/M/YYYY HHMM` format so that `find` command can have
+    optimal performance.

 ### 3.2.
 Listing Tasks: `list`
 Lists all tasks in Duke with numbering according to the order they are added to Duke.